nuxeo/nuxeo-bench-site/content/infrastructure.md

 ### Elasticache

-  Cluster with a single node using Redis.
+Cluster with a single node using Redis 2.8.
-  Configured to disable eviction on memory pressure: `maxmemory-policy=noevictions`

 ### Databases

-Database are setup using the recommanded setup and tuning from our documentation
+Database are setup using the recommanded setup and tuning from our documentation.

 #### PostgreSQL 9.4